The only rule for filling out your March Madness bracket this year: Don't take it for granted

 WEST REGION

+First round winners: North Carolina, Michigan State, Saint Mary’s, Alabama, New Mexico, Baylor, Nevada, Arizona.

-Arizona is another team trying to rebound from a first-round loss in 2023, and top-seeded North Carolina returns after missing the tournament last year.
-Michigan State was on the bubble, but its Pomeroy rank (18th) suggests Tom Izzo has another dangerous team.
+Arizona is another team trying to rebound from a first-round loss in 2023, and top-seeded North Carolina returns after missing the tournament entirely last year.

 FINAL FOUR